anekar/CovidPerCountry/README.md

 # Data Provider
-The data for this project are provided by
+The data for the project are provided by
 * [World Health Organization](https://covid19.who.int/table)
 * [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases)